Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 • Most feel very honored and special for being called to be a missionary (even if they are not totally committed to their mission).

-• Many, because of their lack of training, don’t know either the Bible or Mormonism very well.
-It is not uncommon for missionaries to deny or be unclear on even the basic teachings of Mormonism.
-The one thing, however, they all hold fast to is the central tenet of Mormonism; namely, that their living with Heavenly Father for all eternity depends on what they do.
+• Depending on their background and training, missionaries may not know the Bible or Mormonism very well.
+It is not uncommon for them to deny or be unclear on even the basic teachings of Mormonism.
+The one thing, however, they all hold fast to is the central tenet of Mormonism, namely, that their living with Heavenly Father for all eternity depends on what they do.

 Bearing Their Testimony

-The most important thing a missionary has is a “testimony”.
+The most important thing a missionary has is a “testimony.”
 All testimonies are basically the same: they say they know that 1) Joseph Smith was a true prophet of God, 2) the Book of Mormon is true, and 3) the Church of Jesus Christ is the only true church.
-They will often state this with great emotion and end it with “In the name of Jesus Christ, Amen.”
-This is called “bearing their testimony”.
+They often state this with great emotion and end it with “In the name of Jesus Christ, Amen.”
+This is called “bearing their testimony.”

-Their testimony is a staple of their presentation and they bear it regularly.
-Sometimes they bear it as a last resort when they don’t’ know how to answer you.
+Their testimony is a staple of their presentation, and they bear it regularly.
+Sometimes, they bear it as a last resort when they don’t know how to answer you.
 Other times, when they feel their faith is threatened, they bear it as a defense.
-In some cases, the bearing of their testimony may be a sign that your words have had an effect on them.
+In some cases, the bearing of their testimony may be a sign that your words have affected them.

-The best response to their bearing their testimony is to bear your testimony in a loving and confident way.
-We encourage you to spend time crafting a brief testimony which emphasizes your joy and confidence in Christ.
+The best response to their bearing their testimony is to bear your testimony lovingly and confidently.
+We encourage you to spend time writing out your testimony—a brief statement that emphasizes your joy and confidence in Christ.
 As you do so, however, be alert to the danger of mocking their testimony.
 It is unloving, for example, to say: “I know there are false prophets.
-I know there are false churches.” etc.
+I know there are false churches,” etc.

 Isolated

-In spite of Mormonism’s emphasis on family, missionaries are isolated from their families to a remarkable degree.
-They can’t go home during their mission even for family emergencies.
-Neither can family and friends visit them while they are on their mission.
-In 2019 the rules were changes so they can now call or email home each week.
+Despite Mormonism’s emphasis on family, missionaries are isolated from their families to a remarkable degree.
+They can’t go home during their mission, and family and friends are encouraged not to visit them while they are on their mission.
+In 2019, the rules were changed, so they can now call or email home each week.
 This is a double-edged sword because these weekly calls can make some even more homesick.

 In addition to being isolated from family and friends, they are, to a large extent, isolated from the world.
-They are not to watch TV, use the Internet (except for church-approved sites), tweet, listen to the radio, play video games, read a secular book, etc. They are to be entirely focused on their work.
-“You will also be expected to devote all your time and attention to serving the Lord, leaving behind all personal affairs.”
-(Missionary Handbook, p.
-4)
+They are not to watch TV, use the Internet (except for church-approved sites), use social media (apart from for their mission), listen to the radio, play video games, read secular books, etc. They are to be entirely focused on their work.
+“You will also be expected to devote all your time and attention to serving the Lord, leaving behind all personal affairs” (Missionary Handbook, p.
+4).

 Finally, they are, in a sense, isolated from each other.
 Although they are to always be with their companion, they frequently change companions.
 They are also frequently moved to different areas within their mission district.